Yesterday, Charlie began preschool.

 And, not much has changed over the past four years.

 If Henry and Millie have strong personalities, I would characterize Charlie’s as soft.
 He is the first to hug, kiss, snuggle and comfort.
 Charlie cares.
 Where Henry and Millie enjoy playing independently, Charlie thrives with one-on-one time.
 Henry and Millie, both tall for their age with dark hair, are in contrast to compact Charlie with his sandy-blonde waves.

 Charlie’s gentle and open personality attracts others wherever we go.
 Walking through Target, an employee stops us to say how cute “that one” is.
 At a birthday party, another guest gushes about Charlie and a conversation they had.
 A new neighbor, just introduced, singles him out for treats.

 We marvel at how frequently this happens and wonder what it is about Charlie that people are so drawn to.
 To us, he’s just Charlie.
 One of our three children.
 They are each unique and precious people.
 But, to others, he seems to be so much more because wherever we are, whomever we’re with, Charlie charms.

 We talk about it with a sort of endless fascination and a true curiosity over his future.
 Once, during a conversation with my parents about Charlie and his amenable personality, I surmised that one day he was either going to do something absolutely amazing or tragically illegal.
 We then agreed that it was actually possible that whatever amazing thing he accomplished could ALSO be illegal.
-So, I pray, may he never read this from the confines of a cell.

 When we were living in Alexandria, the preschool admittance process involved complicated applications, confusing lottery drawings and overall entrance insanity.
 So, we avoided school.
 And, if I’m being honest, we felt Charlie, our sensitive, good-natured middle child, did best at home.
 He just seemed so little to be out in the real world, dealing with safety scissors and circle time.